 Experience has shown that yes, it does matter.
 Higher rates of success are seen in programs where individuals are given a comfortable, matching space, to get sober with their own peer and gender groups.
-It is important for individuals in early recovery to establish relationships and receive understanding and support from likeminded peers in early recovery.
-Same gendered and age specific programs allow individuals to have this experience.
+It is important for individuals in early recovery to establish relationships and receive understanding and support from like-minded peers in early recovery.
+Same-gendered and age-specific programs allow individuals to have this experience.

 If an individual is enrolled in an age-specific recovery program, they have a better chance at developing and maintaining lasting relationships.
 This will greatly benefit them throughout their journey in recovery.
-The goal with any long-term program is not just for participants to stay sober inside of the program. – it is to allow them to develop a strong foundation for a long lasting recovery.
+The goal of any long-term program is not just for participants to stay sober inside of the program. – it is to allow them to develop a strong foundation for a long-lasting recovery.
 Building these relationships throughout the recovery process lays a foundation that will carry long after the individual has left the program.

 The Importance of a Recovery Community in Early Sobriety

-Having a group that relates on age-specific issues allows an individual to feel more a part of and to remove the allure of isolation.
+Having a group that relates to age-specific issues allows an individual to feel more a part of and to remove the allure of isolation.
 If one member of the community is going through or struggling with something, another has already worked through that same issue and is able to provide support and guidance through the process.

 What Makes a Sober Living Home Effective?

-While the success rate of sober living home also depends heavily upon the willingness of the individual, there are principles of effective drug treatment that must be considered when choosing a treatment program.
+While the success rate of the sober living home also depends heavily upon the willingness of the individual, there are principles of effective drug abuse treatment that must be considered when choosing a treatment program.
 When trying to determine what makes a halfway house effective, here are some important factors to consider:

 - Recovery Community

 - Peer Accountability

 Don’t Set Yourself Up For Failure When Seeking a Substance Abuse Treatment Program